 Enhanced access to high-quality information, tools and resources.

 Accelerating access to high-quality information, tools and resources.

 Knowledge management– moving evidence into practice – is central to the mandate of the Partnership.
 We do this by creating platforms, tools and pan-Canadian networks and forums to help the cancer community access the knowledge and resources it needs to support evidence-informed decision-making.
 Routinely measuring the extent and impact of our knowledge mobilization activities is critical to supporting the overall strategy.
-The portfolio of work includes the Partnership’s online hub for cancer evidence, policy and practices, cancerview.ca; tools to support the synthesis, interpretation and use of evidence such as the cancer risk management modelling platform; and analytic capacity building to support greater coordination in the use of cancer control data to inform policy, planning and system performance reporting.
+The portfolio of work includes the Partnership’s online hub for cancer evidence, policy and practices, cancerview.ca; tools to support the synthesis, interpretation and use of evidence such as OncoSim (formerly the Cancer Risk Management Model); and analytic capacity building to support greater coordination in the use of cancer control data to inform policy, planning and system performance reporting.

-The initiatives advancing this priority are Cancerview.ca, Cancer Risk Management Model; the Analytic Capacity Building and Coordinated Data Development Initiative; Evidence, Synthesis and Guidelines; and Knowledge Transfer and Adoption.
+The initiatives advancing this priority are Cancerview.ca, OncoSim (formerly the Cancer Risk Management Model) ; the Analytic Capacity Building and Coordinated Data Development Initiative; Evidence, Synthesis and Guidelines; and Knowledge Transfer and Adoption.